 XML is a flat representation of a tree structure.
 Each node is represented by an opening tag <identifier>, followed by contents, and a closing tag </identifier>.
-Consequently, the angled brackets must be escaped, and this is done with entities: &entity; (such as &lt; and &gt; and &amp;) where these are used not only for angled brackets but also non-ASCII characters (&ge;).
+Consequently, the angled brackets must be escaped, and this is done with entities: &entity; (such as < and > and &) where these are used not only for angled brackets but also non-ASCII characters (≥).